near-ndc/gov/framework-v1/ratification-and-election-process.md

 There will be 2 proposals in a StakeWeight Ranking smart contract: one for House of Merit and the second one for Council of Advisors.
 Each proposal will be filled with a list of candidates who are running for elections.

 Each account from the _Voting Body_ will be able to cast 1 vote and support maximum 10 candidates by dividing his/her stake credits between the candidates.
 Contract tally will happen in real time: candidates will be sorted by rank in the smart contract.
-In the House of Merits proposal, top `X` (TODO: to be defined) candidates will be selected as the members of the house.
-Similarly, top `Y` will be selected for Council of Advisors.
+In the House of Merits proposal, top `15` candidates will be selected as the members of the house.
+Similarly, top `7` will be selected for Council of Advisors.

 Example: we have 50 candidates: `c1, c2, ..., c50`.

 - Voter1 has 100stake and will cast his vote by providing whole support for candidate `c10`: after that, `c1` score will increase by 100.
 - Voter2 has 200stake and will cast his vote by providing 50stake support for candidate `c1`, 20stake support for candidate `c20` and 140stake support for candidate `c21`.
 After that, `c1` score will increase by 50, `c20` score will increase by 20 and `c21` score will increase by 140.

+### Other voting proposals

+The NDC will be able to vote on other proposals such us:

+- Approve The Term Budget for Congress - NEAR Quorum Requirement
+- Approve Protocol Changes - NEAR Quorum Requirement

 ## Transparency Commission

-TODO: provide process of electing the Transparency Commission
+TODO: provide process of electing the Transparency Commission 7 seats